scnwwu/vscode-sas-extension/README.md

 Submit SAS code to Viya server.

-- Before you run SAS code, please go to `Settings > Extensions > SAS` to configure your Viya server, Client ID/Secret and user name to login with password.
+- Before you run SAS code, please go to `Settings > Extensions > SAS` to configure your Viya server, client ID/Secret and user name to login with password.

   - Please contact your SAS administrator for the Client ID and Client Secret.
 Refers to [Register a New Client ID](https://go.documentation.sas.com/doc/en/sasadmincdc/v_019/calauthmdl/p1gq6q7zzt52win1jwhc2b5kuc1z.htm#n0brttsp1nuzzkn1njvr535txk86).
   - Alternatively you can get access token by your own preferred way and store it in a file.
 Set the path to the token file in settings, the extension will use it.